 Emily holds a PhD in Digital Humanities from Trinity College Dublin.
 Her home disciplines are English Literature and the History of Art and Architecture.
 Her doctoral thesis analysed literary space and the ethics of artistic production in Roberto Bolaño’s final novel, 2666, using entity annotation and digital mapping, and was funded under PRTLI cycle 5.

 Aoife King, Communications Officer

-Aoife works with the Institute team to find new ways to bring the wide-ranging research taking place in Trinity's Arts and Humanities to a wider audience, through Institute reports, signature events, social media, news e-zines, written features for the website, videos and much more.
-Aoife also assists researchers with media relations around signature and co-sponsored events taking place in the Institute in conjunction with Trinity’s Communications office.
+Aoife coordinates the Institute’s communications and is passionate about bringing the diverse research taking place in Trinity's Arts and Humanities to a wide audience through Institute reports, signature events, news e-zines, written features for the website, blogs, podcasts and more.
+Aoife also assists researchers with media relations around signature and co-sponsored events in the Institute in conjunction with Trinity’s Communications office.

 If you have news to share, or are looking for ideas to make your research accessible to different audiences, get in touch now.

 Phone: +353 1 896 3895 | Email: firstname.lastname@example.org